 - 1. No refunds of tuition or fees will be made for withdrawals after the free Drop/Add period expires.
-More information can be found here: https://www1.udel.edu/registrar/policies-procedures/loa-agreement.html - 2.
-Please see the University's academic calendar at www.udel.edu/registrar/cal/main.html for withdrawal deadlines. - 3.
-Detailed information regarding the cost of obtaining a Bachelor of Science degree from the University of Delaware may be found in the UD catalog: http://catalog.udel.edu/ - 4.
-No additional costs are associated for students enrolled in the DPD, although highly recommended is Academy student membership (\$58/year).
-Find more information here. - 5.
-Beginning fall 2022, the nutrition curriculum will incorporate Visual Veggies software into a large number of NTDT courses at the 300 and 400 levels. - Visual Veggies will provide the preparation needed for professional exams, including the Registration Exam for Dietitian Nutritionists.
+More information on a leave of absence. - 2.
+Please see the University's academic calendar for withdrawal deadlines. - 3.
+Cost of attendance: detailed information is available on the cost of obtaining a Bachelor of Science degree from the University of Delaware. - 4.
+No additional costs are associated for students enrolled in the DPD, although highly recommended is the Academy student membership. - 5.
+Beginning fall 2022, the dietetic curriculum will incorporate Visual Veggies software into a large number of dietetic courses at the 300 and 400 levels. - Visual Veggies will provide the preparation needed for professional exams, including the Registration Exam for Dietitian Nutritionists.
 Our goal is to provide students with innovative study material to prepare them for professional exams.

-Purchasing this software will be required and will be used in the following courses for the 2023-2024 academic year (additional classes may be added in upcoming years):
+Purchasing this software will be required and will be used in the following courses for the 2024-2025 academic year (additional classes may be added in upcoming years):

 - a.
-NTDT 321 Quantity Food Production & Service
+HBNS 321 Quantity Food Production & Service

 - b.
-NTDT 322 Mgmt. of Food & Nutrition Services
+HBNS 322 Mgmt. of Food & Nutrition Services

 - c.
-NTDT 390 Research Methods in Nutrition
+HBNS 390 Research Methods in Nutrition

 - d.
-NTDT 400 Macronutrients
+HBNS 400 Macronutrients

 - e.
-NTDT 401 Micronutrients
+HBNS 401 Micronutrients

 - f.
-NTDT 421 Nutrition Assessment
+HBNS 421 Nutrition Assessment

 - g.
-NTDT 450 Medical Nutrition Therapy 1
+HBNS 450 Medical Nutrition Therapy 1

 - h.
-NTDT 451 Medical Nutrition Therapy 2
+HBNS 451 Medical Nutrition Therapy 2

 - i.
-NTDT 460 Community Nutrition
+HBNS 460 Community Nutrition